Golden (Huntrix song): Critical reception

 The song received critical acclaim.
 Debashree Dutta of Rolling Stone India called the song "an infectious electropop track", noting how it focuses on the purpose of the characters "while also reflecting Rumi's thoughts and the complexity of their role.
 Thematically, 'Golden' portrays their growth as guardians of humanity".
 Similarly, Angela Garcia of SLUG Magazine noted the song, along with "Your Idol", as energetic tracks with "infectious melodies".
 Sarah Carey of That Hashtag Show described it as a passionately emotional song that listeners "play when [they] need to remind [themselves] who [they] are."
-Anne Branigin of The Washington Post commented that "Golden"'s "popularity can be measured not just in its streaming numbers but also in the scores of covers (dance, vocal and instrumental) and passionate lip-synching videos that it has inspired on TikTok and Instagram", noting that "even real-life K-pop idols are fans, sharing their own interpretations of the dances and songs".
+Anne Branigin of The Washington Post commented that its "popularity can be measured not just in its streaming numbers but also in the scores of covers (dance, vocal and instrumental) and passionate lip-synching videos that it has inspired on TikTok and Instagram", noting that "even real-life K-pop idols are fans, sharing their own interpretations of the dances and songs".
 Branigin also highlighted that the song has accomplished "a rare feat for a K-pop song" by "even being played on American radio"; during August 1–7, its radio airplay audience impressions "surged more than 70 percent".

-In a Billboard discussion on the success of "Golden" compared to other songs on the soundtrack, Jason Lipshutz felt that the song's trajectory as the "standout hit from the soundtrack" was "understandable", since it is the "unifying anthem for Huntr/x with soaring melodies and chest-thumping inspiration".
+In a Billboard discussion on the success of "Golden" compared to other songs on the soundtrack, Jason Lipshutz felt that the song's trajectory as the "standout hit from the soundtrack" was "understandable", since it is the "unifying anthem for [Huntrix] with soaring melodies and chest-thumping inspiration".
 Lipshutz further explained that it "has become a single-song representation of the KPop Demon Hunters phenomenon, as a highly positive, musically undeniable piece of pop songwriting; it was designed as a smash in the fictional world of the movie, but was strong enough to become one in the real world, too".
 Abby Webster commented that as the film's "I Want" song, "Golden" is the clear "centerpiece of the soundtrack, but it also does a great job threading the needle between pop and narrative songwriting".
 She stated that the song is "a really emotionally satisfying song" regardless of having seeing the associated film, though it is "heightened if you have".